DarkStarSword/3d-fixes/The Forest/README.md

 -----
 - Halos on all surfaces
 - Light, shadows and specular highlights
-- Water (some issues with lights & reflections remain)
+- Water (some issues with reflections remain)
+- Terrain = "High (Parallax Occlusion)" now makes the ground more 3D!
+Check out the sand, pebbles, etc.
 - Certain UI elements that were originally drawn at screen depth (e.g. camp & build HUD icons) are now auto-adjusted (each vertex is adjusted independently, which may cause these to stretch similar to compatibility mode